vishjapkar/ReactPage/README.md

 # ReactPage
-this project is based on react
+this project is based on react JavaScript